SmartOperatingBlock/digital-twins-models/README.md

 # Digital Twins models
-Digital Twins' model of the Digital Twins hosted on Azure Digital Twins
+Digital Twins' models of the Digital Twins hosted on Azure Digital Twins